JustinBatchelor/assisted-installer/README.md

 - `projectID`: The HashiCorp Cloud Platform project ID where the Vault Secrets application is located

-- `proxmoxIP`: The local IP of your proxmox virtual environment
+- `proxmoxServiceIP`: The local IP of your proxmox virtual environment

+- `proxmoxServicePort`: The port that your proxmox virtual environment is running on

-- `proxmoxUser`: The username@pam used for authentication against the pve API
+- `proxmoxUser`: The username used for authentication against the pve API

+- `proxmoxNode`: The name of the proxmox node to connect to

 **Vault Secrets**